OBSBOT Tail Air: A Wireless PTZ Camera with HDMI, NDI

 The camera charges at 5V/2A for 90 minutes when turned off (There is no fast charge option).
 Connecting USB to PC will keep the camera sufficiently charged.

-Pros and Cons
+Pros and Cons| Tail Air

 At the time of this article, the product became available on Kickstarter.
-Therefore, some features were not available yet (such as Vertical mode – something the OBSBOT Tiny 4K does).
+Therefore, some features were not available yet (such as Vertical mode – something the OBSBOT Tail 4K does).
 An iOS was not available at this time.

 OBSBOT Apps